 We were quite impressed with the performance of the PCCK647 in our torque tests, especially with its great result when it came to cracking loose already tightened fasteners.
 This impact driver almost held its own with the top tools overall when it came to tightening a nut, falling just a little bit short.
-It managed to tighten a ¾-10 nut to an average of 257 foot-pounds but we found it to be far less consistent than other products.
-Our results with the Porter-Cable PCCK647 ranged from a maximum tightening torque of 200 foot-pounds all the way up to 300 foot-pounds throughout our tests — a much larger range than the typical 10-15 foot-pounds we saw with the other tools in the review.
-It did match the best products in terms of breaking torque, able to reliably loosen a ¾" nut that had been torqued to 300 foot-pounds after about 9 seconds.
+It managed to tighten a ¾-10 nut to an average of 257-foot pounds, but we found it far less consistent than other products.
+Our results with the Porter-Cable PCCK647 ranged from a maximum tightening torque of 200-foot pounds up to 300-foot pounds throughout our tests — a much larger range than the typical 10- to 15-foot pounds we saw with the other tools in the review.
+It did match the best products in terms of breaking torque, able to reliably loosen a ¾" nut that had been torqued to 300-foot pounds after about 9 seconds.

-You don't need to release the locking mechanism when inserting a bit and this impact isn't overly long, only measuring 147 mm from the end of the chuck to the back of the tool.
-It even has a built-in holder for an additional bit on the right side of the tool.
+You don't need to release the locking mechanism when inserting a bit, and this impact isn't overly long, only measuring 147 mm from the end of the chuck to the back of the tool.
+It even has a built-in holder for an extra bit on the right side of the tool.

 Our biggest gripe with the Porter-Cable PCCK647 is the amount of noise it generates for the operator while in use.
 We measured an average of 98 decibels at ear height for the person using it.
-This can definitely exceed what is typically considered acceptable sound levels without hearing protection depending on how long you are using the tool for, so you should always make sure you are following the manufacturer's recommendations for proper personal protective equipment.
+This can exceed what is typically considered acceptable sound levels without hearing protection, depending on how long you are using the tool, so you should always follow the manufacturer's recommendations for proper personal protective equipment.

 The Porter-Cable PCCK647 delivered decent results when it comes to speed and torque, combining that with an average battery test result and a solid set of features to make it quite user-friendly.
-We think it's a fairly uninspiring impact driver but it should get most jobs done without too much difficulty and could be a great addition to a DIYer's tool arsenal, especially if you already own some other cordless tools with a compatible battery system.
+We think it's a fairly uninspiring impact driver, but it should get most jobs done without too much difficulty.
+It could be a great addition to a DIYer's tool arsenal, especially if you already own some other cordless tools with a compatible battery system.